Rajat-Dabade/Best-Coding-Question/README.md

 # Solution Explanation

-So the basic idea is to randomly draw a point in a 1 to 1 square since you can call the ```random.uniform(0, 1)``` function twice *(Done in the Python/CalculatePi.py on line number: 9 and 10)*, it will generate 2 numbers between 0 to 1.
+So the basic idea is to randomly draw a point in a 1 to 1 square since you can call the ```random.uniform(0, 1)``` function twice it will generate 2 numbers between 0 to 1.
 Let's use one from the x-axis and one for the y-axis.

 Lets take an example if the 2 randomly generated numbers are  **x = 0.2** and **y = 0.6**, then we are going to get point somewhere like this.